-The Executive Investment Committee consists of key Senior Executives of the Manager and is chaired by the Board Member John Giverholt.
+This committee consists key Senior Executives of the Manager and is chaired by the Board Member John Giverholt.
 It is responsible for reviewing and deciding on all real estate transactions, supported by the relevant investment teams, and ensuring attractive deal structuring and solid underwriting.
 The committee decides on the following matters:

-discretionary approval of real estate transactions below 500 million SEK

-- decisions to recommend transactions above 500 million SEK to the Board of Heimstaden Bostad - decisions to recommend entries into new markets in line with the Shareholders' Agreement.
+- discretionary approval of real estate transactions below 500 million SEK - decisions to recommend transactions above 500 million SEK to the Board of Heimstaden Bostad - decisions to recommend entries into new markets in line with the Shareholders' Agreement.